When we think of cybersecurity measures, we think of keeping hackers out, but how can you actively do that? That’s where Honeypots come in.

 It’s also good practice to put your honeypots behind the firewall that shields your real network.
 This means that if a hacker does manage to breach it, you’ll be able to see how and make necessary changes to prevent the same thing from happening again.

-Main types of Honeypot
+Main Types of Honeypots

-Purpose categorization: Production Honeypots and Research Honeypots
+Purpose-Based Categorization: Production Honeypots vs. Research Honeypots

 Production Honeypots